 DRIVER ON DRUGS DRIVES RECKLESSLY KILLS ONE AND INJURES TWO

-A news account from the Minnesota State Patrol today states that a 20-year-old Burnsville man has been charged with one count of criminal vehicular homicide and two counts of criminal vehicular operation in connection to a rollover crash in Scott County last month that left a 16-year-old Shakopee student dead and two others injured.
+A public report from the Minnesota State Patrol today states that a 20-year-old Burnsville man has been charged with one count of criminal vehicular homicide and two counts of criminal vehicular operation.
+This is in connection to a rollover crash in Scott County last month that left a 16-year-old Shakopee student dead and two others injured.
 Our MN car accident lawyers often deal with this type of situation.

 According to the criminal complaint, the vehicle – a 2014 Jeep Cherokee Wagon – had extensive damage and appeared to have rolled over numerous times before coming to rest on its wheels.
-It also states approximately 17 grams of marijuana, several pills which appeared to be Xanax and a can of Coors Lite beer that appeared to be open were all found at the scene.
+Approximately 17 grams of marijuana, several pills which appeared to be Xanax, and a can of Coors Lite beer that appeared to be open were all found at the scene.
 A Snapchat video sent out an hour-and-a-half before the accident shows the juvenile and the driver taking Xanax bars and drinking Coors Light.
 After executing a search warrant on the juvenile’s phone, the complaint states authorities learned the driver had left Minnesota for Las Vegas.
 Spirit Airlines confirmed he had purchased a one-way ticket.